 Saint Nicholas Day

-Saint Nicholas Day is usually celebrated on 6th December and is largely celebrated in Europe.
+Saint Nicholas Day is usually celebrated on 6th December and is mainly celebrated in Europe.
 The holiday is in honour of Saint Nicholas, the original Father Christmas.
-Saint Nick has different legends in several European countries, so have a read of them all.
+Saint Nick has different legends in several European countries so they can vary a bit.
 One German tradition on Saint Nicholas Day is to have your children put shoes outside of their doors.
 If they have been good during the year “Saint Nicholas” comes to the house and leaves a little gift inside their shoes.
 For a fun craft, have the children make and decorate their own shoes out of children’s shoeboxes.

 Las Posadas is a nine-day festival, mostly celebrated in Mexico, Central America and parts of the United States of America.
 The holiday starts on the 16th of December and lasts until Christmas Eve on the 24th.
 The poinsettia has great significance in this holiday.
 One craft you can try as a family is creating a poinsettia with handprints on craft paper, then glue the paper together to make a nine-leaf flower.
 The nine leaves of the poinsettia are said to represent Joseph and Mary’s nine-day journey to Bethlehem or Mary’s nine months carrying the baby Jesus.